With so many types of leadership styles in nursing, you may find that your personal style embodies more than one!

 However, consider the medical necessity of strict rules and guidelines in the OR for example.
 An authoritarian leader is in complete control and that ensures all team members know exactly what to do and when.
 This reduces mistakes significantly but it does not foster growth.

 This type of leadership style in nursing is valuable in certain medical settings such as correctional facilities and in the military, among others.

 Unlike an authoritarian, the coaching leadership style seeks to develop their team based on individual strengths and potential.

 This is one of many nursing leadership styles, but it may be one of the most popular.
-Nurses are used to working on medical teams with a variety of other professionals.
+Nurses are used to working on medical teams with a variety of other professionals and nurse leaders.
 Because of that, they are able to absorb from and appreciate a coaching style.